Joseph Force Crater: Subsequent events

 Mrs. Crater expressed her belief that her husband had been murdered in her own account of the case, The Empty Robe, which was written with freelance writer and journalist Oscar Fraley and published by Doubleday in 1961.

-Later information

 On August 19, 2005, authorities revealed that after Queens resident Stella Ferrucci-Good's death at age 91, they had received notes she wrote in which she claimed that her husband, NYPD detective Robert Good, had learned that Crater was killed by Charles Burns, an NYPD officer who also worked as a bodyguard of Murder, Inc. enforcer Abe Reles, and by Burns' brother, Frank.
 According to the letter, Crater was buried near West Eighth Street in Coney Island, Brooklyn, at the current site of the New York Aquarium.
 Police reported that no records had been found to indicate that skeletal remains had been discovered at that site when it was excavated in the 1950s.
-Richard J. Tofel, the author of Vanishing Point: The Disappearance of Judge Crater and the New York He Left Behind, expressed skepticism of Ferrucci-Good's account.
+Richard J. Tofel, the author of a 2004 book on the Crater case, Vanishing Point, expressed skepticism of Ferrucci-Good's account.

 Popular culture

-The phrase "to pull a Judge Crater", or simply "to pull a Crater", means to disappear.
-It is no longer widely used.
-For many years following Crater's disappearance, "Judge Crater, call your office" was a standard gag of nightclub comedians.

-Crater has been referenced in several TV shows:

-In the M*A*S*H episode "Bless You, Hawkeye," Colonel Potter says the keys to the lab have been "pulling a Judge Crater."

-In the Green Acres episode "Not Guilty," Mr. Haney, speaking to his bloodhound, says "Come on, Clarence.
-Let's see if we can pick up on Judge Crater's trail again."
-Eb responds, "Who's Judge, uh-" followed by Oliver's, "Never mind."

-Crater is portrayed on the television series Night Gallery in the season 3 episode "Rare Objects", being among several other presumed dead people in a living zoo-like collection.

-In the Dick Van Dyke Show episode "Very Old Shoes, Very Old Rice," the judge performing Rob and Laura Petrie's wedding ceremony is named Judge Krata.
-Rob misunderstands him to say he was Judge Crater and questions the judge, who makes a joke about the similarities of their names.

-In the Golden Girls episode "Job Hunting," when Rose asks the girls to guess what she finds in the refrigerator, Dorothy answers, "Judge Crater."

-In the Designing Women episode "Getting Married and Eating Dirt," Julia Sugarbaker jokes that Elvis Presley "is probably on a houseboat in Brazil with Judge Crater and Laika the Russian space dog."

-In the Archer episode "Skytanic," ISIS head Malory Archer complains about the missing bartender, "Guy sees an empty glass and all of a sudden he's Judge Crater."